HimadriDas0924/learning_React/L3_LayingTheFoundation/notes.md

 ## Things to Remember:

+- `Component Composition:` using one component inside another component.

 1. **INDUSTRY STANDARD:** to run script to run a command.

    - rather than using a command: (npx parcel index.html) all the time, we can create a script to run our app in dev mode.